Kaholo/kaholo-plugin-template/README.md

 ## Plugin Settings
 Plugin settings act as default parameter values.
 If configured in plugin settings, the action parameters may be left unconfigured.
 Action parameters configured anyway over-ride the plugin-level settings for that Action.
 * Default XYZ Endpoint - The URL of your SystemXYZ installation, e.g. `https://your-account.systemxyz.com.nz/`
-* Default Zed Group - The Zed Group to use with Zed alarm methods, e.g. `zed-group-one`.
+* Default Zed Alarm Group - The Zed Alarm Group to use with Zed alarm methods, e.g. `zed-group-one`.
 Not used for Ex message-related methods.
 * Default Service Token (Vault) - The service token, stored in the Kaholo vault for authentication and access. e.g. `XYZ-9ef6df656f9db28d4feaac0c0c6855bc`

 ## Pipelining Alarm Messaging